 At June 30, 2018, we had cash, cash equivalents and short-term investments totaling \$53.4 million.
 Based upon our current operating plan, we believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital requirements for at least the next 12 months.
 We will need additional funding to complete the development and commercialization of our product candidates, specifically our lead product candidate, TRC105, including for the completion of our Phase 3 TAPPAS trial in angiosarcoma.
 In addition, in 2016 we licensed two early-stage oncology programs from Janssen Pharmaceutica N.V.
-(Janssen) and are subject to obligations to develop the programs through clinical proof of concept.
-We will need additional funds to complete clinical proof of concept for the programs and, to the extent we retain the programs afterwards, to advance the programs through later stages of development.
+(Janssen) and are subject to obligations to develop the programs through clinical proof of concept for the programs and, to the extent we retain the programs afterwards, to advance the programs through later stages of development.